oliviergob/aws-lambda-ec2-snapshots/README.md

 ###Still left TODO
-* Allow for a configurable list of regions for the snapshotTaker function to operate in.
-Currently it will only take snapshots for instances in the region it has been deployed in.
 * Create the snapshotDeleter Lambda function.
 Currently snapshots have a deletion date but there is nothing deleting them
 * Add a configurable list of tags to be carried over from the instance down to the snapshot.
 A user could want tag its snapshots with an application name or a project name already held by the instance